property iconFARMING

 Manager: Alan Ponder

-A larger scale arable farm stretching from Burnham-on-Crouch to Bradwell.
-The proximity to the coast offers a micro-climate which enables production of high quality crops.
-Marshes focuses predominantly on production of oilseed rape and lucerne.
+Stretching from Burnham-on-Crouch to Bradwell, the proximity to the coast offers a micro-climate which enables production of high quality crops.

 LOCATIONS